elastic/kibana/style_guides/scss_style_guide.md

 ## Dealing with extends

 Don't extend classes.
 The only time use should use an extend is when you are extending a placeholder.
 Even then, do it rarely and only for code maintainability.

+## Variable naming and coloring

+KUI is fully themeable.
+We do this with strict variable naming.
+Please use the following rules.

+* Global vars that can be used across all of KUI should be placed in the `global_styles/variables` directory.
+* Component vars that are local to the component should be places in the `component/component_name/index.scss` file at the top of the document.
+* Component vars that deal with coloring should *always* be mathmatically calculated from the global coloring variables.
+This allows us to cascade theming down into the components.